Last Updated on March 22, 2021 by Julia Wilson

 - Soft tissue infection which spreads to bones nearby

-- Dental infection which can spread to the jawbone
+- Dental infection that can spread to the jawbone

 - Puncture wounds, usually caused by another cat during a fight as the oral cavity has a high number of bacteria when a puncture wound occurs; bacteria are injected into the skin and deeper layers